 Short term synaptic depression (STD) is believed to play a pivotal role in tactile adaptation in the somatosensory system.
-However, a gradual reduction in firing response during train stimulation could result, in theory, also from a slow buildup of inhibition (Staley and Mody, 1992; Borg-Graham et al., 1998) or by activating hyperpolarizing intrinsic conductances (Sanchez-Vives et al., 2000).
+However, a gradual reduction in firing response during train stimulation could result, in theory, also from a slow buildup of inhibition (Staley and Mody, 1992; Borg-Graham et al., 1998) (Dealy and Tolhurst, 1974) or by activating hyperpolarizing intrinsic conductances (Sanchez-Vives et al., 2000) (Carandini and Ferster, 1997).
 In-vivo intracellular recording studies demonstrated, however, that during train-stimulation of the whisker the evoked synaptic response becomes progressively smaller from one stimulus to the next, strongly suggesting that STD (short term depression) plays crucial role in tactile adaptation.
 Gradual reduction in synaptic response during tactile adaptation was reported for cortical cells (Heiss et al., 2008) (Cohen-Kashi Malina et al., 2013) (Higley and Contreras, 2006), thalamic neurons (Deschênes et al., 2003) and for neurons in the trigeminal complex (Mohar et al., 2013).
 Since thalamic cells exhibit weaker adaptation compared to cortical cells, the stronger reduction of cortical response during repetitive stimulation supported the hypothesis that STD of thalamo-cortical and intracortical synapses is involved in cortical adaptation.
 Intracellular recordings of cortical cells in thalamo-cortical brain slices, where thalamic and intracortical inputs were independently stimulated suggested that adaptation in the cortex mostly results from depression of thalamo-cortical synapses rather than depression of intracortical synapses (Gabernet et al., 2005) (Gil et al., 1999).
 This conjuncture was validated by Chung and her colleagues (2002) as they showed, by testing the effect of adaptation on cortical response to electrical stimulation of thalamo-cortical and cortico-cortico pathways, that tactile adaptation of layer 4 cells results from STD of thalamo-cortical synapses rather than of intracortical connections.
 In contrast, intracortical unitary excitatory synaptic potentials in layer 4 and upper layers of the somatosensory cortex exhibit profound STD, suggesting that tactile adaptation results from depression of local recurrent connections (Petersen, 2002) (Cowan and Stricker, 2004) (Beck et al., 2005) .

 Cascading adaptation in the somatosensory system and iceberg effect.